 In the "Map Information" group, the "Local" and "UTM" radiobuttons control whether or not local coordinates are used.
 If the setting is changed from "UTM" to "Local," all currently associated user layers will be deleted from the map, and the coordinates for all receptors and sources will be adjusted to correspond with the first emission source at (0,0).
 The same function can be performed by pressing the "New Map" button at the bottom of the form and can be used if the "Local" radiobutton is already selected.
 Using the "New Map" button will reset the coordinates of the first source to (0,0) if it had been moved or deleted and a different source is now the listed first source.
 Resetting the coordinates in this case is not necessary but does give the user a recognizable point of reference.
-If the radiobutton setting is changed from "Local" to "UTM." the user will be asked to select the desired UTM zone from the UTM selection drop-down list control before adding a map data layer (by pressing the "Add Layer" button) that should be in the specified coordinate system.
-Because of the complexities associated with verifying the true coordinate system for map data from different sources.
-MILDOS-AREA does not perform any type of enforcement in this area other than to notify the user of the projection of the specified data to be loaded if that information can be determined.
+If the radiobutton setting is changed from "Local" to "UTM," the user will be asked to select the desired UTM zone from the UTM selection drop-down list control before adding a map data layer (by pressing the "Add Layer" button) that should be in the specified coordinate system.

+Because of the complexities associated with verifying the true coordinate system for map data from different sources, MILDOS4 does not perform any type of enforcement in this area other than to notify the user of the projection of the specified data to be loaded if that information can be determined.
 It is up to the user to make sure that the data are appropriate for the settings used.
 Once the UTM zone is specified, the map will use that as the underlying coordinate system.
+If a scenario had been previously setup using local coordinates, the "Recenter" button and associated x and y UTM coordinate inputs at the bottom of the "Edit Map" form allow the user to move the first source position to the proper location on the newly added map image.
+All receptors and other sources will maintain their position relative to the first source during this operation.